samkelleher/cordova-plugin-applepay/README.md

 > An adapted Cordova plugin to provide Apple Pay functionality.

 Updated to provide additional data access to the plugin, test calls, and compatibility with newer versions of Cordova.
-Originally used for internal use.
+Uses a Promise based interface in JavaScript.

 ## Installation
 ```